ajvincent/es-membrane/_03_ts-morph_structures/README.md

   - Each type structure has a `WriterFunction` for feeding into `ts-morph`
 - Failures to create type structures fall back gracefully to the original type strings or writer functions
 - Type structures matching one-to-one with type fields on all structures
-  - For arrays of types, there's `TypeWriterSet`: `ClassDeclarationStructure::implementsSet`, `InterfaceDeclarationStructure::extendsSet`
+  - For arrays of types, there's `TypeStructureSet`: `ClassDeclarationStructure::implementsSet`, `InterfaceDeclarationStructure::extendsSet`
 - Arrays for structure fields where arrays are an option in the structure interface (so less guessing)

 ## Generating structures from existing code